-It’s worth noting that these numbers exclude any addons, some of which border on essential (backups and hacking protection, for example).
+It’s worth noting that these numbers exclude any add-ons, some of which border on essential (like backups and hacking protection).
 The ‘real’ cost tends to be a couple of dollars more than what you see.
 That’s a hosting thing, though.
 It’s not exclusive to GoDaddy and HostGator.

-When you’re just starting out it’s pointless going for a more expensive plan.
-Start with the basics and scale up your plans as your site grows.
-Both providers offer affordable basic rates, but as you can see above HostGator’s are generally a little cheaper.
+When you’re just starting out, it’s pointless to go for a more expensive plan.
+Begin with the basics and scale up your plans as your site grows.
+Both providers offer affordable basic rates, but as you can see above, HostGator’s are generally a little cheaper.

 HostGator tops our rankings for a reason.
-Their size has allowed to strengthen every aspect of their service, from user support to value for money.
+Its size improves every aspect of its service, from user support to value for money.
 Its uptime is unrivaled, and tech tickets make its customer support system a standout.
-In pure hosting terms it’s comfortably ahead of GoDaddy and we wholeheartedly recommend it.
+In pure hosting terms, HostGator is stronger than GoDaddy, and we wholeheartedly recommend it.

-But — and it’s a real but — GoDaddy’s appeal is convenience.
+Meanwhile, GoDaddy’s appeal is convenience.
 Whereas HostGator is purely a web hosting company, GoDaddy plies its trade in hosting, domain registration, and website building software.
-Bring those services into the equation and for some GoDaddy actually offers better value.
+Bring those services into the equation, and for some GoDaddy actually offers better value.